 Correction: It could have likely been an M16A3, which looks the same as the A2, but has fully automatic capability.

 Corrected entry: During the "confrontation scene" when SGT.
 Monfriez shoots Capt.
-Walden, he is firing a weapon that shoots close to one thousand rounds a second.
-In other words, in the second and a half that he holds the trigger down he pumps roughly 24 rounds into Capt.
+Walden, he is firing a weapon that shoots 7550 rounds a minute.
+In other words, in the second and a half that he holds the trigger down he pumps roughly 20 rounds into Capt.
 Walden's abdomen at point blank range.
 There should have been a hole in her stomach big enough to put both arms through; instead we see a few drops of blood on her flight suit.

-Correction: The M249 SAW fires upwards of 750 Rounds per Minute, and definitely not a thousand rounds a second.
-When he returns fire, he is already moving the weapon away.
+Correction: When he returns fire, he is already moving the weapon away.
 So while it is still miraculous that only one or two rounds hit her, (it's never specified) there's no guarantee that the shots would have hit her.

 Correction: Loading a magazine is very time-consuming, and would have required taking the SAW out of use temporarily, leaving them defenseless.
 Under the circumstances it is entirely reasonable to not have wanted to deprive the more powerful SAW of its ammo to feed the M-16.
 Furthermore, Serling might have had his own reasons to not question their claims at the time.
 Perhaps he did not want to let on that he knew they might be lying; surely investigators use this tactic all time.
 In any case, the essence of their claim that the intended ammo for the M-16 was gone could have been accurate, and Serling's suspicions, lack thereof, or actions based on either are character decisions that do not qualify as movie mistakes.